-There is no getting away from the seaside in this popular restaurant, as walls are adorned with seascapes and fish dishes abound on menus which are wide ranging and carefully crafted to combine quality with popular appeal.
+There is no getting away from the seaside in this busy restaurant, as walls are adorned with seascapes and fish dishes abound on menus which are wide ranging and carefully crafted to combine quality with popular appeal.

 Good versions of many dishes that have stood the test of time feature – fresh fish and seafood chowder, crab claws in garlic butter, anything on the steak menu, and reassuringly traditional desserts are all examples - but a favourite starter that indicates the chef’s more adventurous mindset is his famed speciality of Irish smoked salmon sushi style, which is stuffed with rice and crab meat, rolled in seaweed and served with tossed salad and lightly spiced wasabi sauce...

-Service is casual, friendly and efficient, with staff displaying good menu knowledge and able to explain exactly how dishes are cooked and served.
+Service is friendly and efficient, with staff displaying good menu knowledge and able to explain exactly how dishes are cooked and served.

-A shortish wine list with brief descriptions offers a selection of mid-priced French, Italian, Chilean and South African wines, all between €19.95 to €28.
+A shortish wine list with brief descriptions offers a selection of mid-priced French, Italian, Chilean and South African wines, all between about €19.95 to €28.

 The value offered is good – notably on the 3-course early dinner (just €23, including tea or coffee).